intersystems-community/RESTForms/README.md

 | info     | displayName and id   |
 | infoclass| displayName, id, class|

+You can define your own class with queries.
+To define your own query named `myq`:
+  1. Define a class
+  2. Define there a `MYQ` parameter or `queryMYQ` class method.
+Parameter takes precedence over the method.
+  3. Method or param must return the part of SQL query between SELECT and FROM
+  4. Execute in a terminal: `Do ##class(For.Settings).setSetting("queryclass", YourClassName)`

+Method signature is: `ClassMethod queryMYQ(class As %String) As %String`

 ## URL arguments:

 | Argument | Sample Value       | Description     |